 - By writing to the ICO, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF

 Changes to this privacy notice

 The County Council keeps this privacy notice under regular review and will provide you with a new privacy notice when any substantial updates are made.
 The County Council may also notify you in other ways from time to time about the processing of your personal information.

-This notice was last updated in November 2019.
+This notice was last updated in April 2023.